-This front repulsion is one of the best indications of the effects of lateral inhibition and the separation of length scales between the activator and the inhibitor.
-Although the predictions of this leading-order asymptotic analysis typically require the parameter $\rho$ to be as small as ~ 0.01 for a quantitative match, the phenomenology is well-captured by this coarsest level of approximation.
+This front repulsion is a key consequence of lateral inhibition and the separation of length scales between the activator and the inhibitor.
+That there is a regime in parameter space in which nearby approaching fronts repel each other sufficiently strongly as to be prevented from crossing is consistent with the basic observation of Lee, et al. seen in Fig. 7.12.
+Although the predictions of this leading-order asymptotic analysis typically require the parameter ρ to be as small as ~ 0.01 for a quantitative match, the phenomenology is well-captured by this coarsest level of approximation.